wardle/hermes/README.md

 cp liblmdb.dylib ~/Library/Java/Extensions
 ```

+In this example, rather than specifying the location of the library at the
+command line, I'm just copying the library to a well known location.

 Once this native library is copied, you can use `hermes` natively using an arm64 based JDK.

 ```shell